bpoulin7/Final-Project-Dawn-of-Civilization/proposal.md

 ## Similar Programs

-A quick search was unable to reveal any programs with a scope similar to this one, although there are countless text-based adventure games with similar code.
+A quick search was unable to reveal any programs with a scope similar to this one, although there are countless text-based adventure games with similar code, including examples and work from this class.

 ## Target User